Mission M

 Overview of the ICP project

-The requirements for the ICP project came from the customer, BMW.
-It involves the production of a water jacket core which, after casting, reproduces the cooling channels on the cylinder head in the engine block.
+The requirements for the ICP project came from the customer, BMW Group Plant Landshut.
+It involves the production of a water jacket – outlet combi core which, after casting, reproduces the cooling channels on the cylinder head in the engine block.

 The design of the core is so complex that, due to their undercutting, they have the cores manufactured exclusively by additive manufacturing.
 The complex design can increase the efficiency of the engine by up to 30%, as the cooling can be placed closer to the combustion chamber, thus optimizing heat transfer.
 The high volumes customary in the automotive sector and the cycle time of the system were the biggest challenges here.

-Loramendi and voxeljet have taken up this challenge and, with ICP (Industrialization of Core Printing), have presented for the first time a flexible production cell based on printed sand that produces several 100,000 cores per year in an automated process.
+Loramendi and voxeljet have taken up this challenge and, with ICP (Industrialization of Core Printing), have presented for the first time a flexible production cell based on printed sand that produces several hundreds of thousands of cores per year in an automated process.
 In addition, the ICP project uses exclusively inorganic binders, which has a positive impact on environmental and working conditions.

 The sand is mixed with the additives required for the printing process and conveyed to the printers.